 The one thing Ballyneal has proven is that a great course will withstand the test of time.
 Despite the financial headwinds that many private clubs faced in the years following the 2009 recession, Ballyneal emerged with a change of ownership as one of the top destination golf clubs in the world.
 Its ‘village’ where play starts and completes boasts four lodges in addition to the pro shop, restaurant and reception buildings.
-They all surround the bocce ball court where friends new and old meet to swap stories and laugh about the day’s play and the shot that nearly went in.
+They all surround the Commons, a putting complex, where friends new and old meet to swap stories and laugh about the day’s play and the shot that nearly went in.

 Meet the Architect, Tom Doak

 Every great golf architect has taken the time to study the great links of the British Isles, upon which the game of golf evolved.
 Thanks to a scholarship from Cornell University, I got to live on the links — caddying at St. Andrews the summer after my graduation, then spending the next seven months playing and studying every golf course of note.

 In that year abroad, I discovered a challenging, natural outdoor sport played by all ages, on exciting courses which has cost nothing to build and which were affordable for all to play.
 Ever since, I have felt a responsibility to build courses which reflect the ideals of the game as the Scots still play it.